Hansmu/dbt-tutorial/README.md

 The aim is to make sure that the data is correct.

-These live in the `schema.yml` folder.
+These live in a YAML file in the `models` folder.

+If they're simple definitions, you can have a single YAML file.
+You might name it `schema.yml`.

+However, if you have more complex definitions, then you can have multiple YAML files.

 #### Singular tests